compound-finance/comet/docs/README.md

 Account *balances* for the base token are signed integers.
 An account balance greater than zero indicates the base asset is supplied and a balance less than zero indicates the base asset is borrowed. *Note: Base token balances for assets with 18 decimals will start to overflow at a value of 2<sup>103</sup>/1e18=~10 trillion.*

+Account balances are stored internally in Comet as *principal* values (also signed integers).
+The principal value, also referred to as the day-zero balance, is what an account balance at *T<sub>0</sub>* would have to be for it to be equal to the account balance today after accruing interest.

-Global *indices* for supply and borrow are unsigned integers that increase over time.
-When an account interacts with the protocol, the indices are saved.
-An account's present balance can be calculated using the current index with the following formulas that implement the indices.
+Global *indices* for supply and borrow are unsigned integers that increase over time to account for the interest accrued on each side.
+When an account interacts with the protocol, the indices are updated and saved.
+An account's present balance can be calculated using the current index with the following formulas.

 ```
-Balance=PrincipalBaseSupplyIndexNow [Principal0]
+Balance=Principal * BaseSupplyIndex [Principal>0]
-Balance=PrincipalBaseBorrowIndexNow [Principal<0]
+Balance=Principal * BaseBorrowIndex [Principal<0]
 ```

 ### Supply